zrsmith75/SILENTTRINITY/README.md

 ### RPC

 We might want to implement a fully fledged RPC that proxies objects between C# and Python.
-This could be interesting...
+This could be interesting:

 - https://pythonhosted.org/Pyro4/pyrolite.html